orbit-love/community-ruby-linkedin-orbit/docs/FIRST_TIME_INSTRUCTIONS.md

 You have now successfully finished the setup for your LinkedIn Orbit community integration.
 This steps needs to occur once every 60 days.

-In between, you can safely delete the Heroku app you created and recreate a new one when you need to do this again.
+In between, you should delete the Heroku app you created and recreate a new one when you need to do this again as keeping it alive potentially exposes your LinkedIn token to those who may come across it.

 From within the Heroku dashboard, navigate to the "Settings" for the app and at the very bottom of the page is a button called "Delete app".
 Once you click on that button, Heroku will confirm you wish to delete the app.
 Upon confirmation, the app will be deleted and the deployment on the web will be removed.